Prompting in Lovable

 Basics

-In GPT Engineer, prompts are the main way of interacting with our app.
+In Lovable, prompts are the main way of interacting with our app.
 Be it from the start and welcome screen where you can preselect some of the existing prompts, type your own, or in the builder user interface where you are interacting using a chat-based interface, prompts are the backbone of your interactions.

 Prompting strategies

 These strategies will often work combined, depending on your specific use cases.
 Feel free to experiment with them and see which ones give the best results.
-While GPT Engineer on its own can do a lot even from a very basic and generic prompt, using some of these strategies can help you achieve even better results.
+While Lovable on its own can do a lot even from a very basic and generic prompt, using some of these strategies can help you achieve even better results.

 Contextual prompting